patienceFromZhou/simpleHand/README.md

     image_path: string # *.jpg
 )
 ```
 [***RECOMMENDED***] you can alternatively download the pre-generated images and annatations from google drive.
 This file can be used directly for training and evaluation, without any additional processing.
 ```
 wget https://drive.google.com/drive/folders/1BfHjNjxQj3MdsGoq5irCrOskyCA9a64l?usp=drive_link
 ```
-The folder consists of three files, train.json, eval.json and FreiHAND.zip.
+The folder consists of three train files, train.json, eval.json, FreiHAND.zip.
 Json files specify image paths.
 ZIP file consists images and annotations.
 Validate FreiHAND.zip by
 ```
 md5sum FreiHAND.zip
 1d58ff7d6029c8ff724471e06803afa4  FreiHAND.zip
 ```
+We release two checkpoints epoch_200_rerun1, epoch_200_rerun2.
+One can use them for quick comparison or model variance assessment.
+Also, We provided the out.log, which contains the output from the training process.

 Specify the folders in cfg.py.
 Then you can start training using the following command:
 ```